 Vanadium is a naturally occurring mineral found in many of our uranium mines.
 It is also on the U.S. Government’s list of “Critical Minerals.”
 Vanadium is primarily used in high-strength steel, titanium, aluminum and other alloys, along with certain applications in the chemical industry.
 High-purity vanadium is also seeing considerable interest in battery technologies, primarily as a catalyst used in high-capacity batteries used with renewable energy systems.

 Lighter.
 Stronger.
 Better.

-Due to its unique properties, vanadium is an important component used in high-strength, light metallic alloys.
+Due to its unique properties, vanadium is an important component in high-strength, light-weight metallic alloys.
 Considerable growth in vanadium consumption is forecast due to the increasing use of vanadium in high-strength steel in developing countries, along with the growing use of vanadium in other specialty alloys including those used in the aerospace industry.
 As a result, we expect vanadium demand to increase in the future to support production.

 Vanadium Battery Opportunity

 With the recent growth in renewable energy, there is considerable investment in batteries that can store energy produced from these sources.
 That is where vanadium comes in.
 Batteries using high-purity vanadium as a catalyst are being commercialized and deployed to store energy produced from intermittent sources such as wind power and solar panels.
 Vanadium redox and vanadium flow batteries have the ability to charge and discharge quickly and efficiently with no material degradation in performance.
 Therefore, this technology is perfect for use with renewable energy systems.